mmr12/mmr12.github.io/_posts/2020-11-07-causality.md

     P(G|H, W) = P(G|H)
 \end{equation}

 Thinking more broadly about our observational setting, the time spent studying is not the only factor affecting a student GPA.
 For example the student stress and difficulty of the exam are other causes of their GPA.
 Let us collect all variables that have a direct effect on $G$.
 These are all the causal parents of $G$, denoted $\text{par}(G)$.
-In our example, assume $\text{par}(G)=\{$ "weekly hours studied", "stress", "exam difficulty"$\}$.
+In our example, assume par $$(G)=$$ \{ "weekly hours studied", "stress", "exam difficulty"\}.
 Similarly we can define the children of a variable as all the variables that are directly affected by it, and the ancestors and descendants of a variable as all the indirect causes and indirect effects of a variable.
 We can claim

 \begin{equation}
     P(G|\,\text{par}(G), Z) = P(G|\,\text{par}(G))\quad\forall Z\notin \text{par}(G)